IP Whitelist Policy

 Under IP White List, click Add IP.

-Insert the range of IP addresses to whitelist.
+Insert the range of IP addresses to the list.
 You must use the CIDR format for a range of IP addresses.

 For example, using the IP address

 To add more IP address ranges, click Add IP again.

 Click Save Policy.